Do you have issues in your house with too much stuff?

 Ads are everywhere, breeding discontent.
 Limit exposure to TV, social media, and print advertisements to limit wants.
 Unsubscribe from store and deal emails.
 Shopping isn’t entertainment.

 Limit the gimmes by having a 3-day wait rule for big purchases.
 If you still desire the item after 3 days, come up with a plan to afford it.
 We don’t have huge gift-giving events for birthdays or holidays.
-We give just a few desired items for birthdays and about 4 items for Christmas and nothing tangible on minor holidays.
+We give just a few desired or needed items for birthdays and about 4 items for Christmas and nothing tangible on minor holidays.
 We have discussions before we go to stores about goals and priorities and there has never been any begging.
-Our kids have never had a meltdown in the checkout line.
+Our kids have never had a meltdown in the checkout line because I’m proactive and communicate.

 Have a plan.

-Be proactive.
-Have a budget and stick to it.
+Have a budget or spending plan and stick to it.
 It helps to be realistic and set aside a little each month instead of splurging and feeling guilty.
 Ask: Do you need it and/or why do you have it?
 This limits anxiety.

 Practice what you preach.